jo3-l/blog/content/reading-log/favorites.md

 [Using unwrap() in Rust is Okay][unwrap]

-- Most languages that promote "errors as values" also provide a way to raise fatal errors (called _panics_ in Rust and Go.)
-Sometimes panics are the right way to go.
+- Most languages that promote "errors as values" also provide a way to raise fatal errors (called panics in Rust and Go); this post addresses the question of when, if ever, is it OK to panic over returning an error.

 [Accurate mental model for Rust's reference types][rust-references]

-- The most accurate description of a `&mut T` is an exclusive reference and likewise `&T` is a shared reference.
+- A `&mut T` is most accurately described as an exclusive reference and likewise `&T` is a shared reference.
 Crucially, `&T` is _not necessarily_ an immutable `T`, as demonstrated by interior mutability and atomic values.

 [inline-snapshot-tests]: https://ianthehenry.com/posts/my-kind-of-repl/
 [go-tests]: https://research.swtch.com/testing